ABOUT CANSFORD

 Can a hair test categorically prove that a donor has stopped using a substance?

-Immediately after they’ve stopped using a substance, a heavy drug or alcohol user will still present 10–20% of their previous level of that substance in their sample.
+Immediately after they’ve stopped using a substance, a heavy drug or alcohol user will still present a level of that substance in their sample.
 This is because it takes three to four months for traces of a substance to disappear from new hair.

 As such, it may be necessary to retest a donor after three to four months to prove they have finished using a substance altogether.